mlavi/hugo/content/post/container-infrastructure-strategy.md

 * FROM server/facility
 * FROM server/runtime

-Because your server facility or runtime typically do not change unless there is a new release which contains a security, performance, or feature fix, this is the next candidate for removal from a container and refactoring to its own container layer.
+Because your server facility or run time typically do not change unless there is a new release which contains a security, performance, or feature fix, this is the next candidate for removal from a container and refactoring to its own container layer.
 This likely includes the server dependencies (libraries and other run-times).